Nifty May futures at modest premium

-Reliance Industries (RIL), State Bank of India (SBI) and Bajaj Finance were the top traded individual stock futures contracts in F&O segment of NSE.
+State Bank of India (SBI), ICICI Bank and Reliance Industries (RIL) were the top traded individual stock futures contracts in F&O segment of NSE.

 Powered by Capital Market - Live News